osamja/my-personal-website/info.md

+# Deployment information

 Production app currently running on process
 11460

-To run the production personal website, from the home directory run sudo nohup node deploy.js &
+To run the production personal website, from the home directory run
+//sudo nohup node deploy.js &
+sudo nohup ./deploy.sh &

-Things to do:
+### Epics to do:
 1. Make developing personal website more enjoyable so I can focus more on the content and less on the infrastructre.
  - Enable a 'staging' environment for create react app on sammyjaved.com.
  - Document the deployment process so that deploying changes from stage to master is a streamlined process.

+### Things to do:
+ - Create a /books page using React router
+ -